 The Best Way to Remove Paint from Brick

 One of the best ways to remove paint from brick, without question, is to use a paint stripper.
-Paint stripper is designed specifically to remove paint (some are rated for as much as 15 layers).
+Paint stripper is designed specifically to remove paint (some are rated for as many as 15 layers).
 To get the best results it’s important to follow the manufacturer’s instructions.

-Here are a few other things to keep in mind when using paint stripper to remove paint from brick:
+Here are a few other things to keep in mind when using a paint stripper to remove paint from brick:

 - Time: Paint stripper works to undo the chemical bond that causes paint to adhere to a surface.
 If you try to scrape the paint too early, it may not have had enough time to break the chemical bond.
 This will make it harder to remove the paint from the surface.
-Make sure you wait at least 10-15 minutes before you begin to work or follow the manufacturer recommended wait time in the instructions.
+Make sure you wait at least 10-15 minutes before you begin to work or follow the manufacturer-recommended wait time in the instructions.

 - Fumes: Paint stripper is a solvent and should be treated as one.
 Many solvents give off toxic fumes.
 Therefore, if you have young children or pets, consider using an eco-friendly paint stripper for safety reasons.
-If you’re trying to remove paint from a brick fireplace, it’s likely in a high traffic area where kids and pets come and go.
+If you’re trying to remove paint from a brick fireplace, it’s likely in a high-traffic area where kids and pets come and go.
 Try to apply the solvent during hours when kids are in school or not around.
 And move pets outside, or to a secure area.
 If possible, provide adequate ventilation by opening windows and doors.